-University-associated organizations (formerly known as University-related foundations) were created to enhance the fund-raising capabilities of the University or one or more of the University’s schools or departments, and, in addition to UVA Innovation and the UVA Alumni Association, include: the College Foundation, the Curry School of Education Foundation, the Darden School Foundation, the Virginia Engineering Foundation, the Law School Foundation, the Mclntire School of Commerce Foundation, the Medical Alumni Association & Medical School Foundation, the School of Nursing Alumni Association, the Virginia Athletics Foundation, the White Burkett Miller Center Foundation, and others.
+University-associated organizations (formerly known as University-related foundations) were created to enhance the fund-raising capabilities of the University or one or more of the University’s schools or departments, and, in addition to UVA Innovation and the UVA Alumni Association, include: the College Foundation, the School of Education and Human Development Foundation, the Darden School Foundation, the Virginia Engineering Foundation, the Law School Foundation, the Mclntire School of Commerce Foundation, the Medical Alumni Association & Medical School Foundation, the School of Nursing Alumni Association, the Virginia Athletics Foundation, the White Burkett Miller Center Foundation, and others.
 The relationship between the various foundations and the University is governed by a set of management principles and guidelines in a manner consistent with the University’s purpose, mission, policies, and procedures.
 For more information, see the Board of Visitor’s policy on University-associated organizations.

 University of Virginia Alumni Association